evangriffiths/homography-dl/README.md

 ## Model architechture and design decisions
-HomographyNet uses a VGG-like Network with eight convolutional layers (the CNN backbone that does the key point detection work of SIFT) and two fully connected layers (which predict the corner offsets).
-The key points of this archtecture
+HomographyNet uses a VGG-like Network with eight convolutional layers (the CNN backbone that does the key-point detection work of SIFT) and two fully connected layers (which predict the corner offsets).
+The key features of this archtecture
 are:
 - Conv layers and Relu non-linearity as the basic feature detection block.
 - Pooling layers, so convolutions layers detect features over a range of scales